johnwesterman/illumio_core/README.md

 ```
 ctl start --runlevel 1;ctl status -svw
 ```
--- wait for the nodes to come up in run level 1 state To figure out which DB is the DB "master":
+-- wait for the nodes to come up in *run level 1* state.
+Once in *runlevel 1* state then you need to figure out which database node is the master node.
+To figure out which DB is the DB "master node":
 ```
 ctldb show-primary
 ```